Table of Contents

 - Hops in dried flower form

-Some veterinarian clinics, animal shelters and animal care givers use catnip as a soothing, non-toxic aid to calm cats down and put them into a happy state when they might be scared, stressed or frightened.
+Some veterinarian clinics, animal shelters, and animal caregivers use catnip as a soothing, non-toxic aid to calm cats down and put them into a happy state when they might be scared, stressed, or frightened.

-The History of Catnip
+The Don’ts of Giving Your Cat Catnip

-Fun Facts
+Fun Facts on Catnip

-For humans catnip doesn’t cause the same frenzied reaction as it does for cats.
+For humans, catnip doesn’t cause the same frenzied reaction as it does for cats.
 But many claim catnip tea is rather delicious.

-So, if you really wanted a (tea) party with your pet you could indulge in some catnip together.
+If you’re not making catnip tea for your cat to ease pain, why not try making it for yourself?
+In fact, if you really wanted a (tea) party with your pet you could indulge in some catnip together.
 The term crazy cat lady springs to mind at the thought of someone sipping catnip tea while their pet cat rolls around deliriously at their feet.

 If you are inspired here is the recipe for the woodsy-tasting brew.